Dalit Student’s Death in Jalore Shows How Corporal Punishment Is Intertwined With Caste

 But caste and religion are intertwined with corporal punishment, which is often used as a tool to discipline someone — especially Dalit students — for violating unspoken norms.
 The Swaddle reported earlier how casteism thrives in India’s private elite schools, noting how corporal punishment is one way in which unequal treatment is exercised.
 Punishment and discipline become ways to uphold norms dictated by caste: everything from food, behavior, and uniforms is rooted in hierarchical norms, and not maintaining them is seen as a violation that is met with serious penalties.

 Additionally, corporal punishment is often exercised against marginalized children more than it is against others.
 A 2019 study, for instance, showed how for similar offences, the severity of punishment meted out to marginalized children was greater than that exercised against other children.
-Other NGO reports corroborate this: pointing to a pattern of corporal punishment being a tool that’s used to victimize marginalized children in higher frequencies.
+A report by Gurugram-based NGO Agrasar corroborates this: pointing to a pattern of corporal punishment being a tool that’s used to victimize marginalized children in higher frequencies.

 Take Dilshan’s case: his parents allege that he was the only one who was beaten up by the three Hindu teachers in Ujjain, while his companions were allowed to leave.
 The incident shows how a student’s religion, or in the case of Inder Meghwal, caste, often plays a role in deciding the degree of punishment a child receives in schools.